RichiCoder1/documentation/source/how-does-it-work.rst

    RunTarget("B");

 Task `A`'s criteria will be set when the task is created while Task `B`'s criteria will be evaluated when the task is being executed.

+For criterias with states that might change during the execution of the build script, consider using the lambda alternative.